HunterPadgett/insta-clone/README.md

 Start the development server: <br/>
 `npm run dev`

-This will start the app at http://localhost:<whatever-port-number-you-put-in-the-env>.
+This will start the app at http://localhost:`<whatever-port-number-you-put-in-the-env>`.

 ## Usage

 To use the app, first sign up for an account by clicking the "Sign Up" button on the home page.
 Once you have signed up it will log you in automatically.

-From the home page, you can view other users' posts.
-To post your own photo, click the "New Post" button on the top of the home page or navigate to the profile page.
-Fill in the caption and upload a photo.
-Your post will appear on your profile page and on the home page for other users to see.
+From the home page you can view all other users' posts sorted by creation date.
 To like or comment on a post, click the heart or comment icons on the post.
 You are given an option to delete the posts made by yourself which will remove the post from the database and from Cloudinary.

+To add a post, click on the "Add new post" button or click on the "Profile" button in the navigation bar.
+Fill out the form with a caption and a photo.
+Click on "Upload" to add the post to the database and view it on the home page.
+Your post will appear on your profile page and on the home page for other users to see.

+* Note: Some features of the app may require authentication.
+You can create an account by clicking on the "Sign Up" button in the navigation bar and creating an account.*

 This project was created by [Hunter Padgett](https://hunterpadgett.netlify.app/)